-- Easier framing: Has an optical viewfinder for image framing.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

-- Faster shutter: Has a higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.